 Conferences and Events

-In 2020 we hosted our first virtual conference 'Getting back on their feet' (for more details, see separate page)
+In 2020 we hosted our first virtual conference 'Getting back on their feet'.

 The WiSEAN conference 2020 was a global virtual event to discuss the impact of situations like COVID-19 on the exercising female.
 The aim of the event was to help grow, strengthen and promote research on women in sport and exercise, especially when restrictions impose changes to how we work, exercise, and to how we view and compete in sport.